 - Clinicals are 120 hours, full time.
 This equals three consecutive weeks of 40 hours per week.
 Part time clinicals are not available.

 - Students do not choose their clinical sites, and are placed according to several criteria.
 Some sites require a $20 application fee, and some require students pay for parking.

 Successful students have or observe the following:

 - Strong critical reading skills: college level reading is advised.

-- Great Attendance: attend more than 80% of classes
+- Excellent Attendance: attend more than 80% of class hours

-- Spend time outside of class studying and completing assignments: For every hour spent in class, a successful student will spend 1-2 hours outside of class.
-This can be 5 – 20 hours in addition to the time spent in class.
+- Spend time outside of class studying and completing assignments: For every hour in class, a successful student will spend 2 hours outside of class.
+This can be 5 – 20 hours in addition to the hours in class.

-- No fragrances allowed in class or clinical;
+- No fragrances in class, labs or clinical;

 - No food/drink in classroom/lab except bottled water;